Procedural Rules, 29 CFR Part 2700

 § 2700.71 Review by the Commission on its own motion.

-At any time within 30 days after the issuance of a Judge’s decision, the Commission may, by the affirmative vote of at least two of the Commissioners present and voting, direct the case for review on its own motion.
+At any time within 30 days after the issuance of an ALJ's decision, the Commission may, by the affirmative vote of at least two of the Commissioners present and voting, direct the case for review on its own motion.
 Review shall be directed only upon the ground that the decision may be contrary to law or Commission policy or that a novel question of policy has been presented.
 The Commission shall state in such direction for review the specific issue of law, Commission policy, or novel question of policy to be reviewed.
 Review shall be limited to the issues specified in such direction for review.

-§ 2700.72 [Reserved]
+§ 2700.72 [Reserved].

-§ 2700.73 Procedure for intervention.
+§ 2700.73 Procedure for intervention

 After the Commission has directed a case for review, a person may move to intervene.
 A motion to intervene shall be filed within 30 days after the Commission’s direction for review unless the Commission, for good cause shown, allows a later filing.
 Intervention before the Commission shall not be a matter of right but of the sound discretion of the Commission.
 The movant shall set forth: